weisjohn/guitar-controller/README.md

 ### contribution

-If you have a Guitar Hero controller that isn't supported, pull requests are welcome.
+If you have a Guitar Hero controller that isn't supported, plug your controller in and run [examples/explorer.js](./examples/explorer.js).
+Create an issue and paste in the console results.
+Pull requests welcome.